-Here’s some simple advice for visiting Buddhist temples and respecting Buddhist beliefs if your planning to travel to Southeast Asia for the first time.
-I’ve put it together based on my personal experiences to help anyone who might be interested.
+Here’s some simple advice for visiting Buddhist temples and respecting Buddhist beliefs.
+It’s designed to help those planning to travel to Southeast Asia for the first time.
+I’ve put it together based on my personal experiences.

 Please feel free to comment if you’d like to add anything else about Buddhist beliefs!

 Some general advice first that applies to everywhere in Southeast Asia.

 Don’t point at anything or anybody with your feet as they are considered the dirtiest part of the body and it will be seen as an insult!

 Don’t rest your feet on a table or anything similar.
 Again, as the feet are considered the dirtiest part of the body this is seen as very rude.

 Don’t touch anyone’s head as it is considered the holiest part of the body and therefore will also be seen as an insult!

 Don’t step directly over anyone as it’s considered disrespectful.